Skip to main content

 • age and lifespan of items

-For example, at the end of a 6-year tenancy, the carpet is lifting on some steps and threadbare in places.
-It is a 10-year-old budget carpet and were told it might last eight years.
+For example, at the end of a 6-year tenancy, the carpet is lifting on some steps and is threadbare in places.
+It is a 10-year-old budget carpet and you were told it might last eight years.

 Disputes with tenants over deductions

 An adjudicator from the scheme will look at the evidence and decide how to refund the deposit.
 The starting point is that the deposit is the tenant’s money.
-The onus is on you to prove that you have a right to keep some of it.
+You need to prove that you have a right to keep some of it.

 If you’re not able to prove that you’re owed money, the scheme will return the deposit to your tenant.